 Tour Art Competition

-New artists, aged 16+ with less than five years experience of showing their work are invited to submit one artwork by midnight (UK GMT) Sunday 5 July 2020.
+New artists, aged 16+ with less than five years’ experience of showing their work, are invited to submit one artwork by midnight (UK GMT) on Sunday 4 July 2021.
+The artwork should either be presented in a square format or be able to be successfully cropped to a square format when reproduced.
 A panel of judges will consider the creativity and technical execution of the artworks and how well each piece interprets the brief, before selecting a shortlist and the eventual winning entry.

-As part of the prize, the winner will receive four free tickets to a world-class opera production at Glyndebourne during the Tour 2020.
-All shortlisted entrants will also win two free tickets.
+As part of the prize, the winner will receive four free tickets to a world-class opera production at Glyndebourne during the Tour 2021.
+All shortlisted entrants will win two free tickets.

 London-based artist, Sam Creasey, won 2018’s competition with For Love Nor Money.
 Chief Judge and Glyndebourne’s Executive Chairman Gus Christie said it was ‘a brilliant execution of a topical theme, it feels modern and unique.’